About This Specialty

 UT Health Austin’s Hematologic Malignancies specialty within the Livestrong Cancer Institutes provides care for adult patients (18 years and older) with a hematologic malignancy diagnosis, including Hodgkin’s and Non-Hodgkin’s lymphoma, leukemia, multiple myeloma, and myleodysplastic syndrome.
 We combine the latest research and methodologies with supportive care for the body, mind, and heart through an integrated comprehensive approach designed to help you and your loved ones maintain balance and wellness through the cancer journey.

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
-The Hematologic Malignancies care team includes surgical oncologists, medical oncologists, radiation oncologist, pathologists, radiologists, fertility preservation specialists, genetic counselors, physical therapists, dietitians, social workers, and more, who work together to help you get back to the things in your life that matter most to you.
+The Hematologic Malignancies care team includes medical oncologists, surgical oncologists, radiation oncologists, pathologists, radiologists, oncofertility specialists, genetic counselors, physical therapists, dietitians, social workers, and more as well as other members of the CaLM Care Team, who work together to help you get back to the things in your life that matter most to you.

 Once we receive a referral from your referring provider, members of the Hematologic Malignancies care team will identify any existing records of treatment in the UT Health Austin System and communicate with your referring provider to obtain needed medical records and other information.
 If you have received medical treatment from a provider other than your referring provider, your care team will contact you to receive a written Authorization to Receive Medical Records from your other provider(s).
 The Hematologic Malignancies care team generally will not schedule your initial appointment until they have received all relevant records.
 Once all records have been received and reviewed, the UTHA Access Center will contact you to schedule your initial appointment.